Suggested Listening: Bowery Electric. “Fear of Flying,” Beat, Album, 1996.

 They consider the passing scenery, imagining where each other lives.
 They envision themselves on a Triumph motorcycle, riding through a mountain range, catching the wind.

 He reads one page and glances up at her.
 Always reluctant, they look away.

 One day, she will immortalize him with words.
-One day, he will read that page.
+One day, he will read the page.

 Thank you all for reading.
 Thanks for sharing, too.